-We have a special deal for parents of preschoolers: free admission to our spring homeschool conference (a more than $60 value!).
+We have a special deal for parents of preschoolers: free admission to our homeschool conference (a more than $60 value!).
 This includes access to workshops and the vendor hall.

 While you may find some of the material beyond you, we always have a special workshop track for beginning homeschoolers.
 These will cover the basics of homeschooling and give you a head start on your planning.